Search for the production of dark matter candidates in association with heavy dimuon resonance using the CMS open data

 \subsection{The SM backgrounds samples}

-There are a lot of SM processes that include muons in the final state and neutrinos as well, the muons basically come from the decay of the SM bosons, and the missing energy belongs to the non-interacting neutrinos, specially the energetic ones.
-We have considered the most significant channels for building the SM background, these channels are; the Drell-Yan (DY) process, the top quark pairs production and the electroweak diboson production (WW, WZ, ZZ).
-In the presented study, we have used the open MC samples to construct the SM backgrounds, these samples are available through the CMS open data project, for pp collision at $\sqrt{s}= 8~TeV$ , and can be accessed via the CERN open data portal \cite{portal}, the used samples are listed in table \ref{table:tab3}.\\ The dominant background is the DY channel, the MC sample for this process has been generated with \text{Powheg} \cite{powheg}.
-The $t\bar{t}$ process, in the mode of fully leptonic decay, is generated with \text{MadGraph} \cite{R33}.
-Finally, the production of WW and WZ processes have been done with MadGraph and the ZZ sample is generated using Powheg. \text{Pythia v6.4.26} has been used for modeling of the parton showers, in the simulation process of the mentioned SM samples \cite{R34}.
+There are a lot of SM processes which decay to dimuon in the final state plus missing transverse momentum attributed to SM neutrinos, the muons basically come from the decay of the SM gauge bosons.
+We have considered the most significant channels for building the SM background which are; the top quark pairs production ($t \bar{t}$), the electroweak diboson production (WW, WZ, ZZ) and the Drell-Yan (DY) process.
+In the presented study, we have used the CMS open MC samples generated by the CMS collaboration to construct the SM backgrounds, these samples are available via the CERN open data portal \cite{portal}, the used samples are listed in table \ref{table:tab3}.
+The processes for the production of a single top quark alongside W boson are ignored in this analysis, basically because they are not included in the list of CMS open MC samples.

+The cross section measurements of the MC samples used in this analysis, at next-to-leading order (NLO) or next-to-next-to-leading order (NNLO), are indicated in table \ref{table:tab3}.
+The cross section of the $t\bar{t}$ process was calculated using the parton-level Monte Carlo program MCFM \cite{ttbar}, and the rest of the samples' cross sections were taken from \cite{R3}.
+The Dell-Yan and ZZ processes have been generated with \text{P{ OWHEG}B{ ox}} v1.0 MC program \cite{powheg1,powheg2} interfaced to \text{Pythia v.6.4.26} parton shower model \cite{R34}.
+The rest of other MC background samples were modeled with \text{MadGraph5\_aMC@NLO}~v5.1.3.30 \cite{MG2} event generator interfaced to \text{Pythia v.6.4.26}.
+The CT10 parton distribution functions (PDFs) \cite{PDF} and the Z2* PYTHIA6 tune \cite{Z21,Z22} have been used.

+The effect of the pile-up has been simulated by overlying the generated MC events with a minimum bias, finally the response of the CMS detector to the particles is simulated by \text{G{ EANT4}} \cite{geant4}.